• Home

 What is a SIC number?
 The SIC Code (Standard Industrial Classification) is a part of another business classification system.

-This is an indicator of the kind of business a company is in.
-The Securities and Exchange Commission developed this system.
+SIC classifications are an indicator of the kind of business a company is in.
+The Securities and Exchange Commission developed this business intelligence system.
 For example, in our tires case, then your SIC code would be 3011.
-The numbers are somewhat intelligent in that there are ranges of industry groups which correspond to the first of the four digits, such as manufacturing corresponds to four digit SIC codes that start with either a 2 or a 3.
+The numbers are somewhat intelligent in that there are ranges of industry groups that correspond to the first of the four digits, such as manufacturing corresponds to four-digit SIC codes that start with either a 2 or a 3.

 The combination of the first and second digits then defines the major industry group in small business SIC codes.
 In our example, 30 designates ‘Rubber and Miscellaneous Plastic Products’.